-The Director of Madrileña Red de Gas Finance B.V. ("the Company") hereby submits the Director's report, financial statements and other information of the Company for the year ended December 31, 2021.
+The Director of Madrileña Red de Gas Finance B.V. ("the Company") herewith submits the Director's report, financial statements and other information of the Company for the year ended December 31, 2022.

-General Information
+General information

-The Company issues bonds on the Luxembourg Stock Exchange and uses the proceeds to issue loans to group entities.
-The shareholder of the Company is Elisandra Spain V S.L.U., which is registered in Spain.
+The Company issues Bonds on the Luxembourg Stock Exchange and uses the proceeds to issue loans to group entities.
+The shareholder of the Company is Elisandra Spain V S.L.U. ("the Parent Company"), which is registered in Spain.
 The ultimate parent of the group is Elisandra Spain IV S.L., which is registered in Spain.

 The Company is domiciled in the Netherlands.
-The Company's registered address is at Basisweg 10, Amsterdam, 1043 AP, the Netherlands.
-The Company is registered under number 555307888 with the trade register of the Dutch Chamber of Commerce.
+The Company's registered address is at Overschiestraat 65, Amsterdam, 1062 XD, the Netherlands.
+The Company is registered under number 55530788 with the trade register of the Dutch Chamber of Commerce.
 The Company was originally incorporated on June 20, 2012 and did not have any material activity until changing its incorporated name to Madrileña Red de Gas Finance B.V. on July 5, 2013.